-You can open the account on your own through a stock broker, bank or other financial institution.
+You can open the account on your own through a stockbroker, bank or other financial institution.
 You have the option of managing the account’s funds on your own, choosing which stocks, bonds and mutual funds to invest in.
 If you wish to withdraw the accumulated funds without incurring a penalty, you have to meet certain requirements.

-SEP IRA: A Simplified Employee Pension plan allows businesses and self-employed people to contribute up to 25% of an employee’s pay to an individual retirement account set up for each employee.
+- SEP IRA — A simplified employee pension plan allows businesses and self-employed people to contribute up to 25% of an employee’s pay to an individual retirement account set up for each employee.
 Only an employer can contribute to an employee’s SEP IRA.

 Who can open a traditional IRA?

 If you’re married and you and your spouse both fulfill these conditions, you each can open separate accounts, not a joint IRA.
-Employed spouses also can contribute to the IRA of their nonworking spouses, with limitations.
+Employed spouses can also contribute to the IRA of their nonworking spouses, with limitations.

 You can open an IRA at a bank, brokerage firm, insurance company or other financial institution.
 Many companies also allow employees who enroll in a retirement plan to designate how much they’ll contribute to a traditional IRA via a payroll deduction.

-Tax benefits of a traditional IRA
+What are the tax benefits of a traditional IRA?

 So it’s important to save as much as you can, especially when you have a tax-advantaged way of doing it through IRAs.

-With a traditional IRA, you may be able deduct qualified contributions to reduce your taxable income.
+With a traditional IRA, you may be able to deduct qualified contributions to reduce your taxable income.
 You also benefit from tax-deferred growth of your investments in an IRA account: Your contributions — and earnings on these contributions — aren’t taxed until you withdraw them.

 The amount of income tax you’ll pay when you withdraw the money will depend on your tax bracket and age at the time of withdrawal.
 Generally, if you withdraw money from your traditional IRA before you’re 59½, you’ll pay an additional 10% tax.
 If you wait until you retire to begin making withdrawals from your traditional IRA, your investments and other sources of income (such as Social Security or income from a rental property) may be less than when you were working, and you could be in a lower tax bracket than you were during your working years.
 This could help you save taxes on your retirement income and keep more of your savings.

-Traditional IRA contribution and deduction limits
+What are traditional IRA contribution and deduction limits?

 The IRS sets contribution and deduction limits for IRAs every year.
 The contribution limit determines the total dollar amount you can put into your retirement account during the year, while the deduction limit determines the portion of this money that you can deduct to reduce your taxable income.